liquinlab/elm-smile/docs/coding/overview.md

 ## Saving and Recording Data

 The most important function of any web experiment platform is securely saving data.
-Smile provides serveral ways to
+Smile provides several ways to
 [save and record data](/coding/datastorage).
-In addition the Smile API provides convenience functions for data saving, making it quick and easy to save and store what you need.
+In addition, the Smile API provides convenience functions for data saving, making it quick and easy to save and store what you need.